Alcedema/dockerfiles/urlwatch/README.md

 ## Cron
 By default, 30 minutes CRON is added.
-To change, use "crontab -e" to edit the current CRON.
+To change, use "crontab -e" and edit the line.

 ## References